google/tensorstore/docs/python/indexing.rst

    >>> x[4]
    Traceback (most recent call last):
        ...
-   ValueError: Checking bounds of constant output index map for dimension 0: Index 4 is outside valid range [0, 4).
+   IndexError: Checking bounds of constant output index map for dimension 0: Index 4 is outside valid range [0, 4)

 Specifying an index outside the `implicit bounds<implicit-bounds>` of a dimension is permitted: